How to Decide Whether to Change Your Name After Divorce

 Going through a divorce is never painless.
 The range of emotions you’ll go through over the period of splitting up with a partner can feel like a rollercoaster from relief, freedom, guilt, failure, shame, elation, fear, uncertainty – the list is endless, but the one emotion that often overarches the rest is a feeling of being completely overwhelmed.

-The issue of children is one of the biggest considerations in the name-changing conundrum – having a different surname to your children can be a tough one to get your head around – and possibly for your offspring too.
-Change is difficult for people big or small.
-Many can adapt easily, some children may not even notice.
-Some women opt to double-barrel.
-They keep their married name to ‘match’ with their children then add their maiden name or even new married name to mark the distinction of their newer self.
+The issue of children is one of the biggest considerations in the name changing conundrum – having a different surname to your children can be a tough one to get your head around – and possibly for your kids too.
+Change is difficult for people, big or small.
+One solution we frequently see is women option to double-barrel surnames; keeping their married name to ‘match’ with their children’s, then adding their maiden name or even new married name to mark the distinction of their newer self.

 Divorcee four